 Further measures to encourage cycling to/from the Site are included in the Staff Travel Plan which accompanies the planning application.
 These include provision of secure cycle paring on the Site, participation in the Cycle2Work scheme, implementation of a Bicycle User Group, support for the Bikeright! cycle training scheme and provision of lights, helmets and hi visibility bibs to staff who commit to cycling to work.

-Extra MSA has been in the process of undertaking a ‘scoping exercise’ to fully examine the feasibility of this site within the Borough of Warrington.
+Extra MSA undertook a ‘scoping exercise’ to fully examine the feasibility of this site within the Borough of Warrington.
 As part of this process, Extra MSA made a Scoping submission to Warrington BC and undertook an initial dialogue with Officers, Elected Local Councillors and other interested parties to gauge their views on the principle of this new MSA development.

-Our project team have met and engaged with a number of members of the Borough and Parish councils, as well as the local MP.
-We have also held 3 public consultations in locations in the local community, which were attended by c.300 members of the community.
+Our project team subsequently met and engaged with a number of Elected Local Councillors of the Borough and Parish councils.
+We also held 3 public consultations in locations in the local community, which were attended by c.300 members of the community.
 These events allowed local residents to engage with us, talk through their concerns, ask questions and view the proposals.
 We also encouraged members of the public to fill out feedback forms, an or online consultation was open for 4 weeks, so residents had a number of channels to share their feedback with us to help shape our proposals.

 Extra MSA will continue to work with local residents and Stakeholders, with a view to delivering significant benefits to businesses and the local community, providing a major contribution towards the long-term future economic growth of Warrington and the wider region.